juaml/junifer/docs/extending/marker.rst

 requires two optional parameters:

 1. ``name``: the name of the marker.
 This is used to identify the marker in the configuration file.
-2. ``on``: a list or string with the names of the inputs that the marker will be applied to.
+2. ``on``: a list or string with the data types that the marker will be applied to.

 .. attention:: Only basic types (*int*, *bool* and *str*) as well as Lists, Tuples and Dictionaries are allowed as
                parameters.
 This is because the parameters are stored in a JSON file, and JSON only supports these types.

-In this example, the is only paramater required for the computation is the name of the parcelation to use.
+In this example, the is only paramater required for the computation is the name of the parcellation to use.
 Thus, we can define the ``__init__`` method as follows:

 .. code-block:: python

-    def __init__(self, parcelation_name, on=None, name=None):
+    def __init__(self, parcellation_name, on=None, name=None):
-        self.parcelation_name = parcelation_name
+        self.parcellation_name = parcellation_name
         super().__init__(on=on, name=name)

 .. caution:: Parameters of the marker must be stored as object attributes without using ``_`` as prefix.
 This is